 Role of a Graphic Designer

+Did You Know?
+Many modern UI/UX designers learn basic HTML and CSS to improve collaboration with developers and create more practical digital designs.
 Before asking does graphic design need coding, one has to know what graphic designers do.
-Graphic designers traditionally create visual ideas with software such as Adobe Photoshop, Illustrator, and InDesign.
+Graphic designers traditionally create visual ideas with software such as tools from Adobe, including Photoshop, Illustrator, and InDesign.
 The work of graphic designers involves:

 While coding wasn’t ever traditionally a part of this job, the web and UI/UX design boom has diminished those boundaries.
 With so many projects today needing designers to work intimately with developers, and some level of coding proficiency being a plus.